Zuora CPQ vs. Salesforce CPQ

 Defining Salesforce CPQ

-Salesforce CPQ is a comprehensive solution that allows organizations to automate product configuration, pricing, and quoting processes as a part of the Salesforce ecosystem.
-Since it is a smaller service offering in Salesforce’s arsenal of software products, users enjoy the same UI and data models that come with the larger suite of tools, while also getting access to third-party integrations from members of its partner network.
+Salesforce CPQ is a comprehensive solution organizations use to automate product configuration, pricing, and quoting processes.
+As part of Salesforce’s ecosystem, users enjoy the same UI and data models that come with its larger suite of tools, as well as access to third-party integrations from members of its partner network.

-Salesforce CPQ is an ideal solution for companies that need a customizable product configuration, pricing, and quoting process and need to build it from the ground up themselves.
-It can be used to quickly build custom workflows and integrate with existing back-end systems.
-Additionally, since it is a part of the Salesforce ecosystem, users get access to advanced features like AI automation and real-time analytics.
+Salesforce CPQ is an ideal solution for companies that want a customizable product configuration, pricing, and quoting process they can build it from the ground up to suit their unique needs.
+Custom workflows can be built to integrate with existing back-end systems.

 Salesforce defines itself as a CPQ solution for small, medium, and large-sized businesses.
 And while there are small businesses using its products, its more likely to be favored by large companies due to its customizability and advanced features.